Colleton County Fire-Rescue

 Water Rescue Vehicle

 Fire-Rescue operates a 19' Carolina Skiff and two Inmar 430-SR-HD-S Inflatable Boats with 25hp Jet Drive motors for search & rescue missions and dive/recovery operations on the inland waterways.
 With the County being surrounded on three sides by rivers and the Atlantic Ocean to the south, the flat bottom Skiff serves the department well.
 With its low draft, the boat is able to transverse shallow inlets, support dive operations and is useful in searching for missing boaters and/or rafters.
 The inflatable boats allow for accessing difficult areas and managing swift currents.
-The US Coast Guard is utilized for any ocean going operations.
+Fire-Rescue also operates a 21' Boston Whaler for operations in larger water.

 First Response Units